joinpursuit/Pursuit-Core-Web/full_stack_express/algorithm-challenges/suggested-challenges.md

 The following are suggested challenges to complete in class.
 While these challenges are broken up by session, once you've completed a series of challenges you should feel free to move ahead.

-If you are not solving, on average, at least one code challeng within ~ 1 hour, please schedule a time with your instructor to get some coaching/advice on hoow to best support your practice/learning.
+If you are not solving, on average, at least one code challeng within ~ 1 hour, please schedule a time with your instructor to get some coaching/advice on how to best support your practice/learning.

 ## Challenges by Session